Xapuu/programingStuff/libTalk.md

     tslint.json
 ```

 Lets break down what all those commands mean and why we are using them.
-First the `ng g library` is the way for generating a library trough [**ng-packagr**][8] , that we mentioned earlier, after that we are passing the `-style=scss` so that we can generate customislabel styles easier later on in our library, the `-viewEncapsulation=none` is used to enable other users to have some access over our components, so that they can modify them if needed, this is not mandatory thing but people will treat you a beer later on if you do this.
+First the `ng g library` is the way for generating a library trough [**ng-packagr**][8] , that we mentioned earlier, after that we are passing the `-style=scss` so that we can generate customizable styles easier later on in our library, the `-viewEncapsulation=none` is used to enable other users to have some access over our components, so that they can modify them if needed, this is not mandatory thing but people will treat you a beer later on if you do this.

 The other command that we are using `ng g application` is used in order to create another project in our workspace, in which we will develop our components, and can use as app for writing some documentation, that will be easily accessible for the people that will use our code, without the need of digging in the source.